debruijn/random_stuff/README.md

   - goldbach_twins: a script to verify that there are 35 exceptions to the goldbach conjecture applied to twin primes
   - ludgate_irish_algorithm: a script to do multiplication using a "fake log table" and addition only
 - letters_to_numbers: a CSV contain a very subjective mapping of letters to numbers in a synesthesia-like way
+- extended_standardlibs: Python functionality that are extensions of modules like itertools, functools and collections

 I also include the `local` folder in here, which include scripts I keep to myself (at least for now).
 Examples of this is a collection of bash commands that I use occasionally (enough to want to reuse it, not enough to remember it).